Sayrarh/Articles/Solidity-EVM/constant-and-immutable-variables.md

-### How constant and immutable variables are stored in the contract bytecode
+### How constant and immutable variables are stored in the contract bytecode and gas cost
 Using the contract below, let's compile and get the contract's bytecode

 ```solidity